ASinanSaglam/WESTPA_Workshop_2018_Saglam/README.md

 2018 WESTPA Workshop tutorial by Ali Sinan Saglam, uses WESTPA and BioNetGen

 This is a mostly self-contained tutorial to run BNG simulations coupled with WESTPA and some example analysis that can be done.
+There are two components, the main folder contains a sample simulation that can be ran once placed under a WESTPA installation and a [Jupyter notebook containing sample analysis](https://github.com/ASinanSaglam/WESTPA_Workshop_2018_Saglam/blob/master/analysis/analysis.ipynb).

 Instructions:
 * There are two options to run this tutorial, you can either run a [docker](https://www.docker.com/community-edition) container or build the dependencies.
 For docker, first install docker software then follow these instructions: